Whether the world be finite... and whether there be more than one world...

 …in what places the sea has receded… of cities which have been absorbed by the sea… of lands which have been swallowed up…

-On an overcast Saturday morning sitting at our old oak dining table, whose legs were carved with ornate motifs of climbing ivy, a woman with black flowing hair set before me three plastic dishes, a jar of water, several surgical instruments and a large meaty eyeball encased in a shaggy skirt of gristle that clung to the steel tray on which it was presented.
-Thinking back to this day, I see my clumsy, child-sized hands attempting to still that greasy, over-sized eyeball as I began slicing through its tangled layers of fat and muscle.
+On an overcast Saturday morning sitting at our old oak dining table, whose legs were carved with ornate motifs of climbing ivy, a woman with black flowing hair set before me three plastic dishes, a jar of water, several surgical instruments and a meaty eyeball encased in a shaggy skirt of gristle that clung to the steel tray on which it was presented.
+Thinking back to this day, I see my clumsy, child-sized hands attempting to still the greasy eyeball as I began slicing through its tangled layers of fat and muscle.
 I make my first incisions into the outer layer of eye, normally transparent but now clouded over in death.
 “Concentrate.”
 Cutting along the equator I am careful not to damage the thick and fibrous nerve that sprouts from the organ like a nascent germ striving to break ground.
 I imagine what might grow if we were to bury it on the sunny side of the house beside the row of peonies.

 …on the navigation of the sea, of the rivers… and whether the ocean surrounds the earth… that the earth is the middle of the world…